balena-io-modules/balena-temen/README.md

 ## Supported platforms

-Anyone should be able to use this crate:
+This library is written in the Rust language and can be used:

 * as a Rust crate
-* as an NPM package (Node.js)
+* as an isomorphic NPM package (NodeJS & browser)
-* in the browser (Web Assembly)

-NPM package / browser (Web Assembly) parts are not done yet and are under the construction.

 ## Documentation